Single-Frequency Self-Alignment RF Resonant Beam for Information and Power Transfer

 \subsection{Power Transmission and Efficiency Optimization}

-\begin{color}{black} The RF-RBS achieves self-alignment and efficient transmission by forming a resonant EM beam between BS and MT.
-This subsection compares and analyzes the power transmission efficiency $\eta_\text{cT}$, BS radiated power $P_\text{BS}$ and DC output power $P_\text{dc}$ of RF-RBS and RD-BFS systems at different array sizes and distances. \end{color}
+The RF-RBS achieves self-alignment and efficient transmission by forming a resonant EM beam between BS and MT.
+This subsection compares and analyzes the power transmission efficiency $\eta_\text{cT}$, BS radiated power $P_\text{BS}$ and DC output power $P_\text{dc}$ of RF-RBS and RD-BFS systems at different array sizes and distances.

-Figure~\ref{fig: Fig-Efficiency-Power-along-z} shows efficiency $\eta_\text{cT}$, BS radiated power $P_\text{BS}$ and DC output power $P_\text{dc}$ of RF-RBS and RD-BFS when MT moves along $z$-aixs with a distance of $\Delta z$. \unskip As $\Delta z$ increases, $\eta_\text{cT}$ for both systems initially remains stable but gradually decreases.
+Figure~\ref{fig: Fig-Efficiency-Power-along-z} shows efficiency $\eta_\text{cT}$, BS radiated power $P_\text{BS}$ and DC output power $P_\text{dc}$ of RF-RBS and RD-BFS when MT moves along $z$-aixs with a distance of $\Delta z$.
+As $\Delta z$ increases, $\eta_\text{cT}$ for both systems initially remains stable but gradually decreases.
 The RF-RBS consistently outperforms the RD-BFS at medium to short distances, with a maximum efficiency improvement of 16\% when the array size is $40 \times 40$ and the distance is 1.8~m.
 Additionally, RF-RBS maintains a higher efficiency advantage over the effective distance, while RD-BFS's efficiency declines faster.
 When the distance exceeds 3.4~m and 5.3~m, respectively, the efficiency of the RF-RBS drops to close to 0, where the transmission efficiency of the RF-RBS can no longer meet the gain-loss condition, and a stable resonance cannot be established.
 For radiated power $P_\text{BS}$, RF-RBS maintains the highest radiated power at short distances, which is determined by the PAs characteristic.